mikereape/emacs-modified-macos/README.txt

   ln -s fr-classique.dic fr_CA.dic
   ln -s fr-classique.aff fr_CA.aff

-Finally, add the following lines to your ~/.emacs file:
+Finally, if you have a Mac with an Apple Silicon CPU (M1 and above), add the following lines to your ~/.emacs file:

+  (setq-default ispell-program-name "/opt/homebrew/bin/hunspell")
+  (setq ispell-really-hunspell t)

+For an Intel CPU, use instead:

   (setq-default ispell-program-name "/usr/local/bin/hunspell")
   (setq ispell-really-hunspell t)